AdaCore/ada_language_server/README.md

 `iso-8859-1`.

-You can explicitly deactivate the emission of diagnostics, via the `"ada.enableDiagnostics` key.
+You can explicitly deactivate the emission of diagnostics, via the `"ada.enableDiagnostics"` key.
 By default, diagnostics are enabled.

+By default, the server indexes the source files after loading a project, to speed up subsequent requests.
+This behavior can be controlled via the `"ada.enableIndexing"` flag in this request.

 Here is an example config file from the gnatcov project: